CanineHQ/canine-docs/docs/resources/02-building-a-metrics-stack.md

 # Building a metrics stack

-In this guide, you'll build a metrics stack that is similar to Datadog by combining
+In this guide, we'll build a metrics stack that is similar to Datadog by combining

 * Grafana (metrics querying UI)
 * Prometheus (timeseries database)

+<div class="alert alert-warning">This guide is a work in progress, more coming soon</div>